IMMUN-PHD - Immunology (PhD)

 The GRE Subject test is optional.
 Applicants who choose to submit a GRE score should plan on taking the GRE at least one month before the application deadline to ensure that official scores are available when applications are evaluated.

 Candidates who are selected to visit Stanford and interview are notified in January.
-The selected applicants are invited to a Biosciences interview session.
+The selected applicants are invited to a Biosciences interview session in March.

 Interested Stanford medical students are welcome to apply to the program and should also submit a formal application by the December deadline.